MobSF/Mobile-Security-Framework-MobSF/README.md

 * Added Code to prevent from Directory Traversal

 #Credits

+* Thomas Abraham - For JS Hacks on UI.
 * Anto Joseph (@antojosep007) - For the help with SuperSU.
 * Tim Brown (@timb_machine) - For the iOS Binary Analysis Ruleset.
 * Abhinav Sejpal (@Abhinav_Sejpal) - For poking me with bugs and feature requests.